 Ease of Integration

-The IDF Connect OTP solution introduces no new moving parts.
+The IDF Connect one-time password (OTP) solution introduces no new moving parts.
 Authentication is enforced entirely by CA SSO and administration is performed entirely within CA IdentityMinder.

-Registration and Management of user tokens occurs entirely within IdentityMinder or a provided standalone Java web application.
+Registration and management of user tokens occurs entirely within either IdentityMinder or a provided standalone Java web application.

 Try a free online DEMO of IDF Connect’s SSO/MobileKey demonstrating authentication best practices at IDFConnect.net

-2-factor authentication provides unambiguous identification and authentication of users by means of combining ”something you know” (password) with “something you have” (mobile device) and enables the software to calculate the unique OTP for each user.
+Two-factor authentication (2FA) provides unambiguous identification and authentication of users by means of combining ”something you know” (password) with “something you have” (mobile device) and enables the software to calculate the unique OTP for each user.

 This solution will work with any mobile device app supporting an RFC-6238 two-factor OTP solution, such as Google Authenticator.

 IDF Connect’s SSO/MobileKey solution for CA Single Sign-On (formerly SiteMinder):